 It is expected that each and every member of the Augustana community will assist and support the College in its prohibition of discrimination and harassment.
-All employees of Augustana College are required to promptly report suspected violations of this policy, even if the individual who was or is the victim has not filed a complaint.
-The report can be made to a supervisor, the Director of Human Resources, the Dean of Students Office, or in the case of sex discrimination, a Title IX Coordinator.
+All employees of Augustana College are required to promptly report suspected violations of this Policy, even if the individual who was or is the victim has not filed a complaint.
+The report can be made to a supervisor, the Director of Human Resources, the Dean of Students Office, or in the case of sex discrimination, the Title IX Coordinator or a Deputy Title IX Coordinator.